Mohaymen-Academy/SE_Team05_Summer1402/Phase01_Full-Text-Search/README.md

 You can search for some words through an enormous amount of files and texts in O(1) time.
 Also, this project supports using optional searches and excluding results from final search results.
 The project supports setting custom tokenizer, normalizer, and stop list.
-You can add all your files in a folder to be searched through.
+You can add all your files to a folder to be searched through.
+The project supports edge n-gram for better search results as well.
 The result of the search will be sorted based on the relative occurrences of the query.
 The default processing attributes:

-- tokenizer: SimpleTokenizer in opennlp library
+- Tokenizer: SimpleTokenizer in opennlp library (default), Edge n-gram Tokenizer
-- normalizer: PortStemmer of opennlp library
+- Normalizer: PortStemmer of opennlp library
-- stop list: list of regularly-used marks
+- Stop list: list of regularly used marks
-- files Dataset: Software Books
+- Files Dataset: Software Books

 # Usage